‘Sydney’ and ‘nightlife’ are not two words that sit comfortably next to each other… Unless there’s the word ‘bad’ sandwiched somewhere in between.

 Or do they?
 Just as weeds always find a way to grow through pavement cracks, a cool new nightlife trend has firmly taken hold in Sydney… One that’s so good it’s (for once) flipped the script: other cities should be learning from Sydney, not the other way around.

 Dive bars are traditionally not very glamorous.
 They’re watering holes; low on charm but high on authenticity.
 In Australia, where pubs dominate our drinking and nightlife culture, it’s more of an American thing.
 At least by the typical definition.

 Sydney’s growing dive bar trend, however, doesn’t quite fit that typical definition.
 While Sydney’s dive bars are still authentic and unpretentious by nature, many are becoming a little more refined.
 Hence ‘five star’.

 Typically small and sometimes even secretive – with hidden entrances or unassuming facades – Sydney’s dive bars inject a much-needed sense of fun back into the city’s nightlife culture, while also offering something no other type of venue really can: a melding of both high and low priced drinks.

 Charlie Lehmann, owner and head bartender of Sydney CBD dive bar Ramblin Rascal Tavern, puts it this way: “I want Ramblin to be the kind of place you can just have a cheapo beer after work, as well as indulge in a fine whisky like The Balvenie.
-It’s all things to all people, without any bullshit.”
+It’s all things to all people, without any BS.”

 “Dive bars defy trends and start them.
 They are the lifeblood of drinking establishments on both ends of the spectrum.”